Visit the Baylor College of Medicine's accreditation page to view all Baylor accreditation information.

 Baylor selected five measures of student achievement to monitor our students’ success:

 Graduation Rate.
-The percentage of a school’s first-time, first-year students who complete their program within 150 percent of the published time for the program.
-For example, for the four-year M.D. program, entering students who complete within six years are counted as graduates.
+The percentage of a school’s first-time, first-year students who complete their program within 150 percent of the published time for the program or based upon benchmarking data from peer institutions.